TheInvincibleRalph/Data-structures-and-algorithm/Algorithm/Sorting algorithm/radix-sort/concept.md

 ## Step-by-Step Simulation on Ones Place Value

+### Get Maximum Number
+This step gets the maximum number/value within the array which helps to determine the number of digits we are performing count sort on.

 ### Counting Occurrences by Ones Place
 This process sorts the array by the least significant digit.
 For example, if 7 is in one-th place in a digit, it is placed at index 7 in a counting array.